 Fact: If the person receives the proper support and assistance, he or she is normally able to manage life successfully and to experience no further suicidal action.

-Myth: Mental health professionals are the only people who can help a suicidal person.
+Myth: Mental health professionals are the only people who can help a person struggling with suicide.

-C.A.R.E. - Suggestions for Helping A Suicidal Student
+C.A.R.E. - Suggestions for Helping Someone Who is Struggling with Suicide

 C - Show that you Care

 - Be a good listener.
 Listening to the student is more important than coming up with the "right thing" to say.
 Stop talking.
-Show that you are paying attention.
+Show that we are paying attention.
 Maintain eye contact, don't interrupt, and nod when appropriate.
-Also, check out your understanding of what the student is saying.
-You might say something like, "Let me see if I understand . . ." and then paraphrase for the person what you've heard them say to you.
+Also, check out our understanding of what the student is saying.
+We might say something like, "Let me see if I understand . . ." and then paraphrase for the person what we've heard them say to us.

 - Be non-judgmental.
 It is typically not helpful to debate whether suicide is right or wrong, moral or immoral, or to lecture the person on the value of life.
-These actions may cause the person to shut down and stop talking with you.
-Remember, your primary goal is to have the person openly share thoughts and feelings with you so that you can better understand his or her situation and secure needed help.
+These actions may cause the person to shut down and stop talking with us.
+Remember, our primary goal is to have the person openly share thoughts and feelings with us so that we can better understand his or her situation and secure needed help.

-- State directly that you care about the person.
-Talk about your feelings and your concerns.
-You might say to the person, "I'm concerned about you...about how you feel" or "You mean a lot to me and I want to help" or "I'm on your side...we'll get through this together."
-The person may not appear to appreciate or even hear what you say in the moment, but these statements may have an important and lasting impact in ways that are not immediately noticeable.
+- State directly that we care about the person.
+Talk about our feelings and our concerns.
+We might say to the person, "I'm concerned about you...about how you feel" or "You mean a lot to me and I want to help" or "I'm on your side...we'll get through this together."
+The person may not appear to appreciate or even hear what we say in the moment, but these statements may have an important and lasting impact in ways that are not immediately noticeable.

-A - Ask Calmly and Frankly About Suicide
+A - Ask Calmly and Directly About Suicide

-After telling and showing the person that you care, the next thing you need to do to help a potentially suicidal student is to ask about suicide.
-In the "Suicide Myths" section of this web site, you learned that asking about suicide will not put the idea into a person's head but actually decreases the risk by providing the person an opportunity to talk about their distress.
+In the "Suicide Myths" section of this web site, we learned that asking about suicide will not put the idea into a person's head but actually decreases the risk by providing the person an opportunity to talk about their distress.

 - "Has it gotten so bad that you thought about suicide/killing yourself?"
-It is important that you ask calmly and directly about suicide.
-Your frankness will communicate to the person that you care and that it is safe to talk about this "taboo" subject with you.
+It is important that we ask calmly and directly about suicide.
+Our frankness will communicate to the person that we care and that it is safe to talk about this "taboo" subject with us.

 - Ask follow-up questions, such as: